rprinz08/hBPF/readme.md

 ## Current State

 * All unit-tests pass
-* Can process binaries created with assembler or C (LLVM) without changes
+* Can process binaries created with assembler or C (LLVM) without any changes
 * not optimized
 * no stack

+Additional infos can be found in the [Blog](https://www.min.at/prinz/?x=cat:131).

 ## Installation